embeddedartistry/libmemory/README.md

 libmemory = subproject('libmemory')
 ```

-You will need to promote the subproject dependencies to your project:
+You will need to promote the subproject dependencies to your project in order to use them in your build targets:

 ```
+libmemory = subproject('libmemory')

 libmemory_native_dep = libmemory.get_variable('libmemory_native_dep')
 libmemory_hosted_dep = libmemory.get_variable('libmemory_hosted_dep')
 libmemory_freelist_dep = libmemory.get_variable('libmemory_freelist_dep')